nsum/ms3-hotel-task-manager/README.md

     Idea was for tasks to be hidden until "show tasks" button was clicked.
 It would then show collapsable li of tasks, but it didn't work until I reorganized divs and li's a lot to make it work.
 - Half-way through the project I noticed created_by & created_on labels changed to editors information after editing tasks.
-Fixed by using $set syntax, which enabled to update with just given values.
+Fixed by using $set syntax, which enabled to update just given values.
     All other non-provided values on editing (like created_by, created_on) stay the same.
 - Had a bug with modals just after implementing them to pop to confirm deletion of a task.
     Modals would open only for first task which I fixed by moving modal structure outside of collapsible body.
     That fixed modals opening for just first item in the list but still if I try to delete e.g. 5th task in the list, first task in the list would be deleted.
 It was because of modals id's so I fixed it by using #modal1{{ loop.index }} for first list, #modal2{{ loop.index }} for second etc.
+- I decided to use Materialize floating action button to show control view links like 'register new user', 'view all tasks', 'assign personal tasks' etc. It worked fine on desktop but there were minor issues on mobile.
+    Button's tooltips sometime wouldn't dissapear automatically but would stay until refreshed, and it was hard to intuitively know what buttons do without hovering and seeing tooltips text, so I disabled FAB on mobile and put links in mobile side nav instead.
 -

 ## Coding Process / Reasoning